CONNECT WITH US

 - Tactical EMS team, a component of the Richland County Sheriff's Office and the South Carolina Law Enforcement Division (SLED)

-- Wilderness Medicine rotation (September of each year).
+- Wilderness Medicine rotation (Spring of each year).
 Opportunity to train and instruct in unique wilderness scenarios.

 - Opportunities for travel with national and international leaders in pre-hospital medicine.